Desired outcome

 Expected benefits of achieving the fire standard

-- Reduction in incidents, injuries, and fatalities and improved community safety due to services supporting businesses with compliance.
+- Reduction in incidents, injuries, and fatalities and improved Community safety due to services supporting businesses with compliance.

 - Improved regulatory compliance relating to fire safety, petroleum, and explosives.